SystemSpace/Compendium/compendium.rst

   They all use what we call an Identity. you can make a blank one whenever you want.
 There's also the Authority which you cannot easily swap out, because its simply a record of your basic features (species, gender etc).

   Authorities are per-body.

-  SYNAPSE is pretty lenient with resetting your Authority, you can just request it and it'll be handled within a few minutes.

 So how do I do illegal shit without getting caught?
   SYNAPSE is pretty lenient with resetting your Authority, you can just request it and it'll be handled within a few minutes.